-A lung transplant is surgery that replaces a diseased or failing lung with a healthy, donor lung.
+During a lung transplant, a surgeon replaces a diseased or failing lung with a healthy donor lung.

-A lung transplant is considered the last option for treating lung failure.
-Other treatments and lifestyle changes will almost always be tried first.
+A lung transplant is considered a last resort for treating lung failure.
+Other treatments and lifestyle changes will almost always be attempted first.

-Conditions that may damage the lungs enough to require a transplant include:
+Conditions that may damage your lungs enough to require a transplant include: